th0rn0/lanops-manager/README.md

 ## Usage

-There are 3 ways to run the Lan Manager
+There are 3 ways to run the Lan Manager.
+Remember to check the logs when running for the first time!

 ### Docker

 This method is intended to be run as just a image with your own database.
 Persistant storage is required for the storage/ directory.

 ```
-docker run -it -d \
+docker run -it \
   -e APP_DEBUG=true \
   -e APP_ENV=local \
   -e APP_URL=localhost \